ecofic/ngCordovaMocks/README.md

 ==============

 ngCordovaMocks is a set of services designed to complement [ngCordova](http://www.ngcordova.com) during development and testing.
-It was designed for developers|engineers|architects who prefer to use the browser before testing on real devices.
+It was designed for developers, engineers, and architects who prefer to use the browser before testing on real devices.

 To learn more, read the about the [introduction of ngCordovaMocks](http://www.ecofic.com/about/blog/introducing-ng-cordova-mocks).